-Posts about home staging have two qualities that most blog posts should have: Informative and Interesting.
-This post is “informative” in that it gives useful knowledge that could literally save sellers thousands of dollars since appearance and impressions are important in real estate.
-It also taps the “interesting” side the same way that Pinterest and HGTV do and piques the interests of homeowners and those who are interested in interior design.
+“Posts about home staging have two qualities that most blog posts should have: informative and interesting.
+This post is “informative” in that it gives useful knowledge that could literally save sellers thousands of dollars, since appearance and impressions are important in real estate.
+It also taps the ‘interesting’ side the same way that Pinterest and HGTV do, piquing the interests of homeowners and those who are interested in interior design.
 It’s a true win-win topic for real estate bloggers.”

 Example Blog Post: “Explore Historic Neighborhoods in Asheville”

 “One strategy that we employee in blog posting is to think about a market sector that we are strong in and that people may search for on the internet, then create content around these phrases.
 For example, as a boutique real estate firm in the hot market of Asheville, North Carolina, we find through long tail keyword research that “historic homes in Asheville” is a topic that is both popular to our potential clients and a specialization of ours.”

 Sharp explained that writing about historic neighborhoods allows the firm to both provide valuable information to interested readers and has additional value when they can connect that post to specific listings in their local historic neighborhoods.
 Smart!